 Caledonia is a medium-sized village located in the state of Wisconsin.
 With a population of 24,684 people and five constituent neighborhoods, Caledonia is the 32nd largest community in Wisconsin.

-Unlike some villages, Caledonia isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Caledonia are a mix of both white- and blue-collar jobs.
-Overall, Caledonia is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Caledonia who work in office and administrative support (15.08%), management occupations (10.94%), and sales jobs (7.87%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Caledonia is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Caledonia is a village of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Caledonia who work in office and administrative support (15.10%), management occupations (10.84%), and sales jobs (8.92%).

-The per capita income in Caledonia in 2010 was $35,355, which is wealthy relative to Wisconsin and the nation.
-This equates to an annual income of $141,420 for a family of four.
-However, Caledonia contains both very wealthy and poor people as well.
+The per capita income in Caledonia in 2010 was $35,141, which is wealthy relative to Wisconsin and the nation.
+This equates to an annual income of $140,564 for a family of four.

 The most common language spoken in Caledonia is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.